 1. We don't operate in winds above 30kms p/h or temperatures above 35degress

-2. We don't operate the Downhill dash in cooler months, and warm water is used in the globes on The Mountain Run and Mally Bull bend, when temperatures are lower than 20degrees.
+2. We don't operate the Downhill dash in cooler months, and warm water is used in the globes on The Mountain Run and Mally Bull bend (which opens July 2022) when temperatures are lower than 20degrees.